Scope

 The Third Word War, a bunch of people just disappeared.
 There was at least one Major House that once existed, and now it does not, and no one remembers a thing about many of their members.
 Some of the former members of the House, known now as

 The Iron Tome re-write reality imperfectly somehow?
-Will the Castaways be able to find their way in the world?
 How does anyone cope with mass worldwide memory loss?

 The Company